The ultimate guide to one of the most famous carnivals in the world, the Venice Carnival!

 Maureen is a travel writer lucky enough to be living in New Zealand and has a great passion for travel.
 Since she became “empty nested” in the late 1990s she has traveled and worked in over 70 countries!
 Now she writes articles to share her amazing experiences with other travelers in the hope of providing practical information to help them to prepare and plan for their travel trips.

-If you enjoyed this post please pin it on Pinterest to help it reach more readers!
+If you enjoyed this post about the Venice Carnival, please pin it on Pinterest to help it reach more readers!

 You may also enjoy: UNUSUAL THINGS TO DO IN PARIS.